Transfer Admission Guide 2016-17

 - Selected Major Preparation Articulation Agreements for all California community colleges.

-The agreements list all lower division course requirements for select majors at UCLA and other courses students can complete at their community colleges that satisfy these requirements.
+The agreements list all lower division course requirements for select majors at UCLA and the courses students can complete at their community colleges that satisfy these requirements.

 - Intersegmental General Education Transfer Curriculum (IGETC) course lists.